Plan Your Kitchen Design Ideas with RoomSketcher

 Draw guests away by locating your dining seating outside your kitchen.
-A pass-through window is an effective way of keep your kitchen connected yet delineated.
-In the kitchen, a kitchen island or bar counter with seating works just as effectively, allowing you to entertain and hang out while keeping guests out of your work space.
+A pass-through window is an effective way of keeping your kitchen connected yet delineated.
+In the kitchen, a kitchen island or bar counter with seating works just as effectively, allowing you to entertain and hang out while keeping guests out of your workspace.

 Connect a kitchen to living spaces with a large pass through window with a countertop height bar